 When this context switching and bouncing in and out of complex Linux kernel subsystems is happening continuously across dozens of cores, any modern CPU will struggle to work efficiently.
-The DBAs will be none the wiser because the CPU will be 100% utilized, but under the covers, the database is achieving only a fraction of the theoretical maximum efficiency.
+The DBAs will be none the wiser because the CPU will be 100% utilized, but under the covers, due to the inherent limitations of the database architecture, the database is achieving only a fraction of the theoretical maximum efficiency.

-To avoid these Linux-intrinsic problems, we built a new OS kernel from scratch.
+To avoid these Linux-intrinsic problems, we built a new OS kernel — which we call the Yellowbrick kernel — from scratch, in order to establish the necessary foundation and capacity for a modern data warehouse architecture.
 It implements a new execution model to eliminate measurable context switching overhead, and eliminates penalties associated with accessing storage, the network, and other hardware devices.
 We do that with a new, reactive programming model for the entire data path.

 The Yellowbrick Kernel is implemented as a “user space bypass kernel” – a Linux process that takes control of most of the machine and attached I/O devices.
 As a Linux process, it can run comfortably in container environments such as Kubernetes, in virtual machines, or on bare metal.
 It assesses how much “bypass” capability is possible in each environment and then adapts to use as much of it as it can, so it performs optimally in a VM on a 10-year-old laptop, a container in Amazon EKS, on OpenShift in a private cloud, or on bare metal in a custom-designed blade server.
 When Yellowbrick starts, Linux is relegated to being a supervisor agent that collects logs and statistics, with all core data path functionality bypassing it completely.

-Some of the principles of this new programming model include:
+Some of the principles of this new programming model, which is at the heart of the Yellowbrick data warehouse architecture, include:

 GROUP BY), and sorting – to run 10x more efficiently than competing databases, using a fraction of the resources.

-For more details about Yellowbrick architecture design concepts, watch CEO Neil Carson’s keynote from the recent Yellowbrick Summit 2021 virtual event:
+For more details about Yellowbrick data warehouse architecture, and its related design concepts, watch CEO Neil Carson’s keynote from the recent Yellowbrick Summit 2021 virtual event: